 To get the executable binary version that will run on your computer you must decode it by typing:

-Programs are therefore written as simple single-task processes which are run, interrrupted, then continued according to a regular cycle.
+Programs are therefore written as simple single-task processes which are run, interrupted, then continued according to a regular cycle.

 To launch a program in background mode, you type your command with an & at the end: